dotnet/performance/docs/microbenchmark-design-guidelines.md

 This is only one of the reasons why writing Benchmarks is different than writing Unit Tests.

-The goal of benchmarking is to test the performance of all the methods that are frequently used (hot paths) and should be performant.
-The focus should be on the most common use cases, not edge cases.
+The goal of benchmarking is to test the performance of all the methods that are frequently used (hot paths) and should be performant. **The focus should be on the most common use cases, not edge cases**.

 ### Benchmarks are Immutable